NeoSmithX/backend-inscription/README.md

         }
     }
 ```
-After this, u can fetch the winner list again by calling the function in 2.
+In addition, frontedn can fetch the winner list again by calling the function (/read_quest_information_from_database) at anytime.